Is the boating in Arizona any good? Yes!

 Some of the most popular lakes in Arizona for boating include: Lake Powell, Lake Havasu and Apache Lake!
 Can’t decide where to launch your boat?
 Check out our helpful list of popular boating destinations below!

 Lake Powell is located in northern Arizona and stretches up into southern Utah.
 It’s part of the Colorado River in Glen Canyon National Recreation Area.
-With nearly 2,000 miles of shoreline, endless sunshine, warm water, perfect weather, and some of the most spectacular scenery in the west, Lake Powell is the ultimate playground.
+With nearly 2,000 miles of shoreline, endless sunshine, warm water, perfect weather, and some of the most spectacular scenery in the west.
+Lake Powell is the ultimate playground.
 Rent a houseboat, stay at our campground, or enjoy our lodging and hop aboard a guided expedition.

 Lake Havasu City is centrally located along 60 continuous miles (30.16 sq. miles) of lake and river waterways and uniquely stays as a fairly consistent water elevation all year round.
-Lake Havasu City sees around 300 days of sunshine each year which means you can take your boating vacation at any time of year with warm air and water temperatures.
+The City sees around 300 days of sunshine each year which means you can take your boating vacation at any time of year with warm air and water temperatures.

 Lake Havasu offers many boat rental companies or you can use one of the many launch ramps cascaded around the lake.
 There are also a plethora of marinas and fueling stations.
 Many hotels, RV parks and campgrounds have their own docks and ramps for guests.

 Black Canyon extends from the Hoover Dam to Willow Beach and is a narrow river-like waterway.
 Before you go, get to know the rules and restrictions on certain watercraft at the various times of the year.
 Restrictions are put in place to ensure that the most authentic wilderness experience possible is provided for those who visit.
-In particular the Black Canyon section is managed as a primitive zone where on Sundays and Mondays year round on motorless watercrafts can be used, and personal watercrafts and vessels with motors are prohibited.
+In particular the Black Canyon section is managed as a primitive zone.
+On Sundays and Mondays year round on motorless watercrafts can be used, and personal watercrafts and vessels with motors are prohibited.
 Houseboating, water-skiing, and wakeboarding are also prohibited for safety reasons due to the narrow waterway.

 Surrounded by the beautiful flora and fauna of Tonto National Forest and Three Bar Wilderness, Apache Lake is 17 miles long and provides days of great experiences.
 It offers an array of different coves, caves, and cliffs where visitors can explore, fish, and hike.